mjsuhonos/Annif-corpora/cannif/README.md

 It is a pretty small script built using [Streamlit](https://streamlit.io).

-Because Streamlit apps are just regular Python scripts, cannif can also interact with a local copy of Annif directly, potentially providing full functionality.
-However, cannif is a development tool and as such, should be used with caution when executing actions that modify data.

 ## why

 For Annif installations of a few projects, editing projects by hand and managing them isn't too much work.
 However, for cases where there are tens of projects or more, it quickly becomes onerous.
 Additionally, gathering the output of dozens of evaluations and keeping them organized can be a pain.
 These things aren't the job of Annif, so cannif was created.